Brackets-PHP/Brackets-PHP-SmartHints/README.md

 [CHANGELOG](CHANGELOG.md)

 *note* - you should also check out the execellent [PHP Code Quality Tools](https://github.com/mikaeljorhult/brackets-php-code-quality-tools) extension from [Mikael Jorhult](https://github.com/mikaeljorhult) for PHP linting and code style checking.
-Mikael is also a member of the *Brackets PHP SIG*.